 -Daisy M, Philadelphia, PA

 What's the difference between Medicare Plans?

 Medicare Advantage Plans usually don't have a monthly cost but they have co-pays and deductibles that kick in when you use the policy.

 Medicare Supplement Plans have a monthly cost but you usually don't have co-pays or deductibles.

 Medical Savings Account Medicare are not well known.
 These usually don't have a monthly cost or co-pays but have very high deductibles that are partially offset by an annual lump sum payment deposited into your bank account that you can use toward the high deductible.
 If the deductible is met, they usually cover 100% and if you don't use all the money they give you each year, you get to keep it.

-But not for long because it feels as though something is missing.
+I grow a successful career, live in a big house, and drive expensive cars, but my life is falling apart.
+Something’s missing.
 I have four kids and I'm getting divorced for the third time!
-I lose my money, my home, my cars, and my kids!
-I’m financially and emotionally bankrupt.
+I lose the money, my home, the cars, and my kids.
+I’m financially and emotionally broke.

 1112-28 Chestnut Street, Philadelphia, Pennsylvania 19107, United States